animir/node-rate-limiter-flexible/README.md

 * `_delete` deletes all key related data and returns `true` on deleted, `false` if key is not found.

 All other methods depends on store.
 See `RateLimiterRedis` or `RateLimiterPostgres` for example.

+Note: all changes should be covered by tests.